muratk5n/thirdwave/en/index.md

 ---

-TR opposition loses again but opposition's PR work was better this time around.
+TR opposition loses again but their PR work was better this time around.
 Assuming the election was legit (some claim there is 2-3% potential for gov to 'create' votes), they likely fell short on immigration, and in the last stretch leaned on too heavily on nationalism judging the third guy with 5% took that share because of